FY 2018

 naze1 naze2

-: Yutaka Hasegawa (Member of the Kyoto High School Collaboration Promotion Office, University Consortium / Associate Professor, Faculty of Public Policy, Kyoto Prefectural University) Opening
+Yutaka Hasegawa (Member, Kyoto High School University Collaboration Promotion Office, University Consortium / Associate Professor, Faculty of Public Policy, Kyoto Prefectural University)

-Remarks Mr. Yoshimi Kimura (Chairman, Kyoto High School Collaborative Research Council / Principal, Doshisha Junior and Senior High School) Explanation
+Mr. Yoshimi Kimura (Chairperson of the Kyoto High School-University Collaborative Research Council / Principal of Doshisha Junior and Senior High School)

-of the purposeMr.
-Katsumi Arase (Director, Kyoto High School Collaboration Promotion Office, University Consortium / Professor, Faculty of Letters, Otani University)
+Dr. Katsumi Arase (Director, Kyoto High School University Collaboration Promotion Office, University Consortium / Professor, Faculty of Letters, Otani University)

 10:10~11:40

-the new Course of Study aim for~"Independent, interactive, and deep learning" in acquisition, utilization, and exploration~
+~”Proactive, interactive, and deep learning” in acquisition, utilization, and inquiry~

 Shinichi Ichikawa (Professor, Graduate School of Education, The University of Tokyo)

-I will talk about the fact that "proactive, interactive, and deep learning" is not limited to inquiry-based learning, and that by incorporating it in learning classes, the teaching and science skills necessary for entrance examinations can be effectively enhanced, from examples such as OKJ (classes that teach and make people think).
+We will talk about the fact that “proactive, interactive, and deep learning” is not only for inquiry-based learning, and that by incorporating it in acquisition classes, it is possible to effectively improve the teaching and scientific skills necessary for entrance exams, using examples from OKJ (teaching and making students think) and learning method courses.

 12:40~13:30

-Takashi Miura (Principal, Okayama Prefectural Forestry High School)
+Takashi Miura (Principal, Okayama Prefectural Hayashino High School)

-Our school has been designated by the Ministry of Education, Culture, Sports, Science and Technology as a "survey and research project for improving learning for the establishment of basic academic skills of high school students" for three years from the 28th academic year, and is engaged in research practice.
-This research project is not limited to the implementation of a new "basic diagnosis of learning," but has been conducting total research and practice on what kind of "academic ability" students in front of them will acquire in high school, and send them to higher education, including universities, and society, in succession of "learning" from elementary and junior high school.
-In this forum, we will report on the contents of our school's efforts so far and future prospects.
+For three years from the 28th academic year, our school has been designated by the Ministry of Education, Culture, Sports, Science and Technology as a “Survey and Research Project for Learning Improvement for the Establishment of Basic Academic Skills of High School Students” and has been engaged in research practice.
+This research project is not limited to the implementation of a new “basic diagnosis of learning,” but has been conducting comprehensive research and practice on what kind of “academic ability” should be acquired in front of the students in front of them in high school, and how to send them out to higher education such as universities and society, in succession from elementary and junior high schools.
+In this forum, we will report on the school’s efforts so far and its future prospects.

 13:40~15:10

-From the perspective of "the essence of the next high school course of study and the connection between high school and university," we will consider together what skills should be fostered now.
+From the perspective of “the next high school course of study and the essence of the high school-university connection,” we will consider together what kind of skills should be cultivated now.

 Panelists